Skip to menu Skip to content Skip to footer

 Why is it so hard to talk?

 Over the past decade, having respectful conversations and debate, especially about the big issues, has become more challenging.
 We live in a world where trust is declining, information is non-stop and algorithms are feeding us more of what we already believe.
-We will explore how we can have better, more respectful conversations and debate – even when we don’t agree.
+We explore how we can have better, more respectful conversations and debate – even when we don’t agree.

 Speakers